Learn How to Play Virtual Piano Using Interactive Songs

-The A23 virtual piano includes three demo songs that can be accessed by pressing the SONGS mode button (A).
-These songs will be displayed on the digital piano screen (C) and they can be selected with a mouse click or navigated using the arrow keys in your computer keyboard.
+The A23 virtual piano includes a list of interactive songs that can be accessed by pressing the SONGS mode button (A).
+Songs titles are displayed on the digital piano screen (C) and they can be selected using your computer's mouse.

 Also, before you start practising a new song, it is generally helpful to listen to it first, so you can be familar with it.
 In order to playback a piece in full (accompaniment + melody) simply enable the AUTO (Auto Player) button (B) before you select the song.

 We are constantly curating new pieces for you to play, ranging from easy popular songs for beginners to complex masterpieces by classic composers for more advanced virtual pianists.

-auto-accompanimentsystem in order to perform a song's melody using a simple color code.
+Playing virtual piano online has never been easier.
+We have implemented a LED-guided auto-accompaniment system in order to perform a song's melody using a simple color code.